Glawian/Project_reservations/README.md

 ```
 npm run dev
 ```
-Now the project will be available under this [address] (http://localhost:3000)
+Now the project will be available under 'localhost:3000' address.

 Each script is defined in package.json file.
 ## Basics
 For the purpose of logging and creating new users node.js was used.

 Initial users are defined in [users.json](src/users.json) file.
-New users credentials and password are stored on the server.
+New user credentials and password are stored on the server.

 ### Project is still under development.